diyajaiswal11/Codechef/README.md

-# September-Challenge
+# Codechef
-Python Code of Questions in September Long Challenge
+Python Code of Questions in Long Challenge